Ryan Kaine is on the hunt…

 Chapter 1

 Danny had only seen the woman for a few seconds.
-At the time, he didn’t know her name or anything about her, but her bruised and bloodshot eyes and the fear expressed in them drew his attention.
+At the time, he didn’t know her name or anything about her, but her bruised and bloodshot eyes, and the fear expressed in them, had drawn his attention.

 She’d been in the front passenger seat of a white Range Rover stuck in traffic, two miles from the Aspire Hospital, Nottingham—a traffic jam caused by the failed attempt on Melanie Archer’s life.

-He’d been trudging along the side of the road, dressed like a vagrant in ripped jeans and a grubby polo shirt, covered in someone else’s blood, but when she’d looked at him through those bruised and swollen eyes, he couldn’t let it go.
-The metal splint taped to her nose confirmed her as a woman in discomfort.
+He’d been trudging along the side of the road, dressed like a vagrant in ripped jeans and a grubby polo shirt, covered in someone else’s blood, but when she’d looked at him through those damaged eyes, he couldn’t let it go.
+The metal splint taped to her nose confirmed her as a woman in serious pain.

 READ MORE

-During his sodden jog to the hospital, Danny contacted Corky, and it had taken the talented hacker mere seconds to identify the SUV’s registered owner, one Robert Neil Prentiss.
-Corky also provided the man’s home address and the name of his wife—Marian Jennifer Prentiss.
+During his sodden jog to the hospital, Danny contacted Corky, and it had taken the talented hacker seconds to identify the SUV’s registered owner—one Robert Neil Prentiss.
+Corky also provided the man’s home address and the name of his wife, Marian Jennifer Prentiss.

 #